RoCE - Rocky

 The configuration can be done at the global or at the interface levels.

-Here is an example of the command configured at global level:
+Here is an example of the command configured at the global level:

 switch(config)# priority-flow-control watch-dog-internal on